karengoncalves8/karengoncalves8/README.md

 ### Hi, I'm Karen 👋

 - :books: Currently on the last year of High School along with a Technical Course in Software Development
-- :memo: Learning JavaScript and PHP
+- :memo: Learning JavaScript, PHP and React Native
 - :zap: Always looking for new opportunities to improve my skills

 ##